bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/general/google-custom-search.md.md

 Once you create a PageMap, you can submit it to Google using any of the following methods:

 -   [Add PageMap data directly to your HTML page.](https://developers.google.com/custom-search/docs/structured_data#addtopage) Google will discover the PageMap information when we crawl your site.
 -   [Add PageMap data to a Sitemap](https://developers.google.com/custom-search/docs/structured_data#addtositemap), and submit that Sitemap for indexing.
-This is a good option if you don't want PageMap exposed in the HTML source code of your page.
+This is a good option if you don’t want PageMap exposed in the HTML source code of your page.

 ### PageMap tag definitions